 Tax-forfeited properties are sold at public auction periodically as salable parcels become available.
 If a property does not sell at auction it may be available over-the-counter on a first come, first served bases.

-Land sale #61 is currently live on publicsurplus.com.
-The auction began on October 7, 2020; prospective purchasers will be able to view and bid on properties for 28 days after the auction begins.
-Properties that are not sold during the auction will become available for purchase at the Auditor-Treasurer's Office for the basic sale price.
+Land sale #61 has closed.
+Properties that were not sold during the auction are available for purchase at the Auditor-Treasurer's Office for the basic sale price.